 NOAA Weather enabled devices provide the information you need to make educated decisions, especially in the backcountry where the weather can change in a moment and help is not nearby.

 Walkie talkies are perfect for keeping tabs on the entire crew.
 Feel good about letting the kids venture off on a trail.
 Call back to the campsite if you forget something when you’re trying to picnic down on the beach.
 Round up the squad when dinner is ready.
+And they make for a great RV radio.
 Two-way radios are a simple way to communicate with the group without relying on cell phones.

 Space and weight are a common concern for campers, overlanders, RVers, and backpackers alike.
 When shopping for gear, look for camping gadgets with multiple functions – like a two way radio that is also a weather radio.
 Midland’s walkie talkies are all enabled with NOAA weather alert and weather scan technology.